Parity conjecture for abelian surfaces: Introduction

 Note that Theorem \ref{thm:introparityC2D4} now follows from Theorems \ref{thm:introlocalglobal} and \ref{thm:introlocal}, at least provided $\cP,\Delta\neq 0$.
 We will also show that the strange formula of Conjecture \ref{conj:local} must hold in the non-semistable case too, in that a counterexample would lead to a counterexample to the parity conjecture:

-\begin{theorem}[=Theorem \ref{thm:converse}] If the 2-parity conjecture is true for all Jacobians of C2D4 curves, then Conjecture \ref{conj:local} holds for all C2D4 curves with $\cP, \Delta\neq 0$ over local fields of characteristic 0. \end{theorem}
+\begin{theorem}[=Theorem \ref{thm:converse}] If the 2-parity conjecture is true for all Jacobians of C2D4 curves over number fields, then Conjecture \ref{conj:local} holds for all C2D4 curves with $\cP, \Delta\neq 0$ over local fields of characteristic 0. \end{theorem}